-- The right to notify proper law enforcement authorities and the option to be assisted by the University personnel in notifying such authorities. - The right to have an incident of sexual assault, domestic violence, dating violence and stalking investigated and adjudicated by the campus conduct system; and the right to full and prompt cooperation and assistance in the campus disciplinary process. - The right to decline the notification of law enforcement authorities.
+- The right to have an incident of sexual assault, domestic violence, dating violence and stalking investigated and adjudicated by the campus conduct system, and the right to full and prompt cooperation and assistance in the campus disciplinary process. - The right to decline the notification of law enforcement authorities.

-In order to file a police report, a victim must contact the local jurisdiction and follow the agencies reporting guidelines.
+To file a police report, a victim must contact the local jurisdiction and follow the agencies reporting guidelines.